soulde/CLauguageDataStruct/README.md

 learning code for CLauguageDataStruct

-the Node file is basic struct of all
+the Node file is basic struct of all linklist-based structs